pollen-robotics/reachy-2019-docs/content/docs/program-your-robot/control-the-arm.md

 $$B=(0.3, 0.0, -0.1)$$

 But having the 3D position is not enough to design a pose.
 You also need to provide the 3D orientation.
 The identity rotation matrix corresponds to the zero position of the robot, ie. when the hand is facing toward the bottom.
 So if we want the hand facing forward when going from A to B, we need to rotate it from -90° around the y axis.

+{{< img src="reachy-arm-plan-side.png" width="75%" >}}

 The corresponding matrix can be obtained from scipy:

 ```python
 from scipy.spatial.transform import Rotation as R